zclyne/Agent-For-2048-Game/README.md

 # 2048Game
+SJTU EE369 course project
-An 2048 web app.
+An agent for 2048 web app.
 Used neural network as my agent.